 New and returning students can view their financial aid eligibility within Bronco Web.
 For the 2022-2023 academic year, award information for eligible students is available.

-For the upcoming 2023-2024 academic year, new student financial aid will be available in early 2023.
+For the upcoming 2023-2024 academic year, new student financial aid will be available in February 2023.
 Award packets will be mailed to the student's permanent address on file and an email notification will be sent to the student's SUNY Delhi email.

 Step 7 - Maintain Eligibility